Greyhawk: From the Ashes

 The second book, the Campaign Book, was designed to supplement, rather than replace, the four-year-old City of Greyhawk boxed set.
 It included updates to the city and its environs, and gave details of some new non-player characters and possible adventure hooks.

 In Gygax's setting, the major conflict had been between the Great Kingdom and the lands that were trying to free themselves from the evil overking.
 In Sargent's world, the Great Kingdom storyline was largely replaced by the major new conflict between the land of Iuz and the regions that surrounded it.
 Southern lands outside of Iuz's were threatened by the Scarlet Brotherhood, while other countries had been invaded by monsters or taken over by agents of evil.
 Overall, the vision was of a darker world where good folk were being swamped by a tide of evil.

 Game designer Rick Swan concurred with this multi-step approach, writing that Greyhawk Wars "took another step in the right direction by shaking things up with a much-needed dose of epic conflict... veteran designer Carl Sargent has continued the overhaul with the ambitious From the Ashes.
-By combining heroic tradition with elements of dark fantasy, he's come up with a Greyhawk campaign that is both familiar and refreshingly unexpected."
+By combining heroic tradition with elements of dark fantasy, he's come up with a Greyhawk campaign that is both familiar and refreshingly unexpected".

-Sargent tried to generate interest for this grimmer vision of the Flanaess by following up with an article in Dragon's March 1993 issue, writing, "...the powers of evil have waxed strong.
+Sargent tried to generate interest for this grimmer vision of the Flanaess by following up with an article in Dragons March 1993 issue, writing, "...the powers of evil have waxed strong.
 The hand of Iuz, the Old One, extends across the central Flanaess, and the cruel Scarlet Brotherhood extends its power and influence around the southern lands bordering the Azure Sea.
 The World of Greyhawk setting has become a truly exciting world again..."

 The boxed set was supported by the publication of two new source books in 1993, also written by Sargent.
 WGR4 The Marklands provided information about the good realms of Furyondy, Highfolk, and Nyrond that opposed Iuz, while WGR5 Iuz the Evil detailed information about the lands of Iuz, and emphasized the prominent new role that Iuz now played in the world order.

 In addition, a number of adventures were also published, as much to provide more source material as for adventure: